maxio-com/stoplight-platform-developer-docs/docs/basics/Signups.md

 1. A Public Signup Page is automatically created for each new product and allows people to sign up for any of your current active products.
 2. A [Self-Service Page](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#example-self-service-page) is automatically created for each active subscription and allows the customer to manage payment methods.

-If you need information on configuring the look, feel, and behavior of your Public Page, please see [Public Page Default Settings](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405398868749) & [Individual Page Settings](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405267754381).
+If you need information on configuring the look, feel, and behavior of your Public Page, please see [Public Page Default Settings](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405398868749) and [Individual Page Settings](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405267754381).

 When using Public Signup Pages, you have a specific URL to which customers can be sent that will allow them to sign themselves up - creating the subscription that is then added to your site.